 Field experience (FE) where students are observers in specific classrooms.
-This FE is taken in conjunction with courses offered in fall term and includes 15 hours of dedicated special education observation towards certification.
-Students will be assigned to a classroom for guided observation experience that directly relates to course work during the 2nd year.
-Not open to non-majors.
-Co-requisites: Education 217, 324, 331 and Special Education 312 or Education 271, 324, 331 and Special Education 312.
+Students will be assigned to a classroom for guided observation experience that directly relates to course work during the third year.
+Open to non-majors with permission from department chair.